hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 #### Regularly Update Terraform Enterprise

-Terraform Enterprise updates are released on a monthly cadence.
+We release Terraform Enterprise updates each month.
 Updates may contain additional security features or fixes for existing security vulnerabilities, so we recommend establishing a process for periodically updating your Terraform Enterprise installation.

 #### Subscribe to Terraform Enterprise Security Bulletins